apache/incubator-devlake-website/docs/GettingStarted/DockerComposeSetup.md

 ## Upgrade to a newer version

-Please notes:
+Please note:

 Note 1: **Back up your Grafana dashboards** before upgrade if you have modified/customized any dashboards.
 You can re-import these dashboards to Grafana after the upgrade.

 Note 2: **If you're upgrading from DevLake v0.17.x or earlier versions to v0.18.x or later versions**, you need to find the ENCODE_KEY value in the .env file of devlake container, and assign the value to ENCRYPTION_SECRET via .env file or environment variable in docker-compose.yml

 1. Run `docker-compose down` to stop services;
-2. Open file "docker-compose.yml".
-Change the image tags of "grafana", "devlake" and "config-ui" to the new version, and save;
+2. Download `docker-compose.yml` and `env.example` from the [latest release](https://github.com/apache/incubator-devlake/releases/tag/v0.19.0-beta1).
+3. Use the new `docker-compose.yml` and `env.example` to replace old `docker-compose.yml` and `.env`; Or if you have modified/customized values in the old files, compare the new files with the old ones, adjust the old files according to the new ones.
-3. If upgrading from earlier versions to v0.18.0+, set ENCRYPTION_SECRET environment variable in docker-compose.yml or .env file, refer to above Note 2.
+4. If upgrading from earlier versions to v0.18.0+, set ENCRYPTION_SECRET environment variable in docker-compose.yml or .env file, refer to above Note 2.
-4. Run `docker-compose up -d` to start DevLake services.
+5. Run `docker-compose up -d` to start DevLake services.

 ## FAQ